ThomasMonkman/Seer/README.md

 #### Counter: <a id="2"></a>
 Counter can be used for tracking a value over time.
-> Note: multiple counters sharing the same name will appear in the same chrome trace
+> Note: multiple counters sharing the same name will appear in the same chrome trace.
 ```c++
 {
     seer::Counter<int> counter("test", 1);